 Ultrasonic or sonic collars are different from the citronella dispensing or e-collar bark collars.
-Sonic dog collars fit around your dog like a regular collar does.
-Attached to this collar, is a small box with a battery-operated, electronic device which houses a noise sensor that detects when your dog is barking, and emits a high-frequency sound — the sound is so high frequency it’s undetectable to human ears.
+Sonic dog collars fit around your dog as a regular collar does.
+Attached to this collar, is a small box with a battery-operated, electronic device that houses a noise sensor that detects when your dog is barking, and emits a high-frequency sound — the sound is so high frequency it’s undetectable to human ears.

 So does it work?

 We found the BarkWise had more training options than alternative no-bark collars so you don’t need several collars on your dog.
-It also appears to be more humane than many other bark deterring options.
-Each dog’s reaction was more of a surprise and then a searching around their body to see where the sound was coming from.
+It also appears to be more humane than much other bark deterring options.
+Each dog’s reaction was more of a surprise and then searching around their body to see where the sound was coming from.

 Here was a problem

 Our concerns involve the ultrasonic sound.
 Unlike the e-collar and citronella collars that you can test on yourself, there is no way of knowing the damage a sonic collar does to the psyche of the dog.
 Since we cannot hear the sound, is it humane or is it driving our dog (and maybe other animals) nuts?